A Moment-assisted Approach for Improving Subsampling-based MLE with Large-scale data: Real Data Application

-In this section, we apply the MAS method to analyze the primary factors that affect aircraft delays using the large-scale flight data \emph{Airline on-time performance}, which contains nearly 120 million records and takes up 1.6 GB of compressed space and 12 GB when uncompressed.
-The data includes flight arrival and departure details for all commercial flights within the United States from October 1987 through April 2008, and it is available at \emph{http://stat-computing.org/dataexpo/2009/the-data.html}.
-We simply delete the records with missing variables without adjustment since the missing rate is low (no more than $2.5\%$), and then the resulting whole data size is $N=116,212,331$.
-The Federal Aviation Administration states that a flight is considered delay if it is fifteen minutes later than scheduled.
-Therefore we use the delay indicator ($1$: if the arrival delay is fifteen minutes or more; $0$: otherwise) as response $Y$ and build a logistic model to describe the relationship between the delay indicator and the following six variables: day/night ($X_1$, $1$: if the departure time is between $7$am and $6$pm; $0$: otherwise), weekend/weekday ($X_{2}$, $1$: if departure occurred in the weekend; $0$: otherwise), the departure delay ($X_{3}$, $1$: if departure delay is 15 minutes or more; $0$: otherwise), and pairwise interaction terms of the three variables ($X_{1}X_{2}$, $X_{1}X_{3}$, $X_{2}X_{3}$).
+In this section, we apply the MAS method to analyze the primary factors that affect aircraft delays using the large-scale flight data, which contains nearly 120 million records and takes up 1.6 GB of compressed space and 12 GB when uncompressed.
+The data includes flight arrival and departure details for all commercial flights within the United States from October 1987 through April 2008, and it is available at \texttt{https://www.kaggle.com}.
+We delete the records with missing variables.
+The resulting whole data size is $N=116,212,331$.
+The Federal Aviation Administration states that a flight is considered delay if it is no less than fifteen minutes later compared to scheduled.
+Therefore we use the delay indicator ($1$: if the arrival delay is fifteen minutes or more; $0$: otherwise) as outcome $Y$ and build a logistic model to describe the relationship between the delay indicator and the following six variables: day/night ($X_1$, $1$: if the departure time is between $7$am and $6$pm; $0$: otherwise), weekend/weekday ($X_{2}$, $1$: if departure occurred in the weekend; $0$: otherwise), the departure delay ($X_{3}$, $1$: if departure delay is 15 minutes or more; $0$: otherwise), and pairwise interaction terms of the three variables ($X_{1}X_{2}$, $X_{1}X_{3}$, $X_{2}X_{3}$).
 We denote $\bX = (X_{1},X_{2},X_{3},X_{1}X_{2}, X_{1}X_{3}, X_{2}X_{3})$ as a $6$-dimensional vector of covariates.
-Then the logistic model has the form
+Then the logistic model has the form $P(Y=1\mid \bX=\bx)=\exp(\alpha_{0}+\bx^{\T}\bbeta_{0})/\{1+\exp(\alpha_{0}+\bx^{\T}\bbeta_{0})\}$, where $\btheta_{0}=(\alpha_{0},\bbeta_{0}^{\T})^{\T}$ is the parameter of interest.